TypeCellOS/BlockNote/packages/website/docs/docs/cursor-selections.md

           block.id === hoveredBlock.id &&
           block.props.backgroundColor !== "blue"
         ) {
           // If the block is currently hovered by the text cursor, makes its
           // background blue if it isn't already. editor.updateBlock(hoveredBlock, {
-            props: {backgroundColor: "blue"},
+            props: { backgroundColor: "blue" },
           });
         } else if (
           block.id !== hoveredBlock.id &&
           block.props.backgroundColor === "blue"
         ) {
           // If the block not is currently hovered by the text cursor, resets
           // its background if it's blue.
           editor.updateBlock(block, {
-            props: {backgroundColor: "default"},
+            props: { backgroundColor: "default" },
           });
         }
       });
-    }
+    },
-  })
+  });

-  // Renders a BlockNote editor. return <BlockNoteView editor={editor}/>;
+  // Renders a BlockNote editor. return <BlockNoteView editor={editor} />;
 }
 ```